Howard Schultz: Business

-Schultz is a vocal supporter of the free market.
-He has spoken against unionization by employees within his company.
+Schultz claims to be a supporter of the free market.
 In 2020 he described the treatment of business and capitalism by American society as "vilification".
 During the COVID-19 pandemic (COVID-19), advocated for fiscal stimulus to small businesses harmed during the crisis.
 Schultz described the Coronavirus Aid, Relief, and Economic Security Act as insufficient, and criticized the Act's Paycheck Protection Program (PPP) for being a temporary solution.
 On April 21, he called for the federal government to institute a "Marshall Plan" for small business, in the form of federally-backed loans.

 Tax reform

 Schultz said he supported "comprehensive tax reform" in January 2019.
 He opposed Alexandria Ocasio-Cortez's proposal to raise the marginal tax rate on income over $10 million to 70%, saying it was "punitive" and contrary to the American Dream.
 He also opposed Donald Trump's passage of the Tax Cuts and Jobs Act of 2017, which lowered high-income and corporate taxes.
-During a CNN town hall, he stated that the wanted the marginal tax rate for the highest-earning citizens to be increased from 37% to 39%.
+During a CNN town hall, he stated that he wanted the marginal tax rate for the highest-earning citizens to be increased from 37% to 39%.
 Schultz is against lowering taxes for large corporations, favoring tax cuts for middle-market and small businesses.